The Games That Defined Modern Football: Republic of Ireland 0-0 Egypt | Goal.com

 Boring 0-0s are easily forgotten, happily erased from the collective consciousness as soon as the final whistle is blown.
 It takes a truly special 0-0, something really horrifying, for it to be remembered.

-So, one cannot help but admire, maybe even be a little inspired, by Ireland 0-0 Egypt in the 1990 World Cup – a game so painfully bad IFAB upped and changed the laws of football to stop it happening again.
+So, one cannot help but admire, maybe even be a little inspired by Ireland 0-0 Egypt in the 1990 World Cup – a game so painfully bad the International Football Association Board (IFAB) upped and changed the laws of football to stop it happening again.

-Ireland reached the quarter-finals despite failing to win a single match (excluding penalty shootouts), scoring two goals in total.
-The final, West Germany 1-0 Italy, is generally considered the worst ever World Cup final.
+Republic of Ireland reached the quarter-finals despite failing to win a single match (excluding penalty shootouts), scoring two goals in total.
+The final, West Germany against Argentina, is generally considered the worst ever World Cup final.
 However, Ireland’s group game with the Egyptians was the nadir.

 It speaks to the mythology surrounding the match that many reports claim that at one point Ireland goalkeeper Packie Bonner held the ball for six straight minutes without releasing it.
 Bonner actually held it for six minutes in total across the 90, and Irish fans are keen to point out, as manager Jack Charlton was after the game, that Ireland wanted to win.
 It was Egypt who really took time-wasting to a new level.